THUMNLab/AutoGL/docs/docfile/tutorial/t_model.rst

             self.core = torch.nn.ModuleList(ops)

-        # (mendatory) override sequential_encoding_layers property to interact with sampling
+        # (required) override sequential_encoding_layers property to interact with sampling
         @property
         def sequential_encoding_layers(self) -> torch.nn.ModuleList:
             return self.core

-        # (mendatory) define the encode logic of classification for sampling
+        # (required) define the encode logic of classification for sampling
         def cls_encode(self, data):
             # if you use sampling, the data will be passed in two possible ways,
             # you can judge it use following rules